HomeAbout cynaps*kreativPortfolioFrequently Asked QuestionsPlan your next projectRequest a QuoteContact Tim Hansford

 can't I "break the rules" and do something special or different for my project?

 In Tim Hansford's 25 years, he has worked with several large companies.
-In that time he has experienced a few canceled projects, or had to start completely over, even after hours of paid work, because the person requesting the project wasn't aware of, or disregarded established company guidelines.
+In that time he has experienced a few cancelled projects, or had to start completely over, even after hours of paid work, because the person requesting the project wasn't aware of, or disregarded established company guidelines.
 It is the responsibility of the client to familiarize themselves with all company's graphics standards and guidelines and provide that information at the beginning of a project, and gain any necessary approval to begin a project.
 Tim has written graphics standards himself, and he knows how to apply and work within those guidelines to develop a design that's both effective and "compliant."

 Do you work with other designers and advertising agencies?